RayChen29/PersonalBoard/README.md

 The old version is under the V1 branch.

 Revision History

+2/15/24 - Quality of Life Regarding Image Tagging
+-You can now add/remove tags from multiple images on the front page rather than going through each individual image

 2/5/24 - Refactoring and etc.
 -In settings.txt, file paths run on Base64 to support UTF-8 / foreign folder names -Everything was put into a class and ran as a class object to help avoid globals